PiusLucky/use-memo-and-callback-practical-use-cases/README.md

-# Perfomance: Understandin React useMemo and useCallback hooks
+# Performance: Understanding React's useMemo and useCallback hooks
-Practical, Real world example use-cases for the React useMemo and useCallback hooks
+Practical, Real world use-cases for the React's useMemo and useCallback hooks